ray-project/ray/doc/source/serve/http-servehandle.rst

 FastAPI HTTP Deployments
 ^^^^^^^^^^^^^^^^^^^^^^^^

 If you want to define more complex HTTP handling logic, Serve integrates with `FastAPI <https://fastapi.tiangolo.com/>`_.
-This allows you to define a Serve Deployment using the :mod:`@serve.ingress <ray.serve.api.ingress>` decorator that wraps a FastAPI app with its full range of features.
+This allows you to define a Serve deployment using the :mod:`@serve.ingress <ray.serve.api.ingress>` decorator that wraps a FastAPI app with its full range of features.
 The most basic example of this is shown below, but for more details on all that FastAPI has to offer such as variable routes, automatic type validation, dependency injection (e.g., for database connections), and more, please check out `their documentation <https://fastapi.tiangolo.com/>`_.

 .. code-block:: python